14 Henrietta Street has been nominated for the prestigious European Museum of the Year Award and will vie with 60 museums across Europe for the title.

 The European Museum of the Year Award will be announced at the Forum’s conference in Cardiff in May 2020.
 Other museums vying for the title include Anne Frank House in Amsterdam; the National Museum of Scotland in Edinburg, and the Museum of Secret Surveillance ‘House of Leaves’, Tirana.
 Further details on the awards and a full list of the nominees can be found on the European Museum Forum website.

-14 Henrietta Street is only accessible by guided tour, which take place on the hour, five days a week, from 10am to 4pm Wednesday to Saturday and from noon to 4pm on Sundays.
-Tickets cost €9 adult / €6 concession and are available from www.14henriettastreet.ie.
+14 Henrietta Street is only accessible by guided tour, which takes place on the hour, five days a week, from 10 am to 4 pm Wednesday to Saturday and from noon to 4 pm on Sundays.
+Tickets cost €9 adult / €6 concession and are available on the 14 Henrietta Street website.
 Advance booking is recommended.
 Group bookings are available.
-The museum is closed for the Christmas break from Sunday, 22nd December until Friday, 27th December, with reduced opening hours from Saturday, 28th December to Wednesday, 1st January 2020.
-Normal opening hours resume on Thursday, 2nd January 2020.
-Full details can be found on the 14 Henrietta Street website.